The Health Insurance Individual Mandate: How It Works

 The law greatly limits how the IRS can collect the penalty.
 It cannot use liens or levies to collect it and taxpayers are not subject to criminal prosecution or any additional penalty if they don't pay.
 Moreover, the IRS says that its revenue agents will not be involved in enforcing the penalty--that is, they won't ask you about it during an audit.
 All enforcement will be done through automatic assessments and computer-generated correspondence.

 The only power the IRS will have to collect the penalty is to withhold it from an uninsured taxpayer's tax refund.
 Currently, most taxpayers get refunds because they have too much tax withheld during the year.
-This year 77% of taxpayers received an average refund of $2,707.
-However, one easy way an uninsured person can avoid paying the penalty is to make sure enough tax is withheld during the year that he or she will have little or no refund.
+Thus, one easy way an uninsured person can avoid paying the penalty is to make sure enough tax is withheld during the year that he or she will have little or no refund.
 As a result, some experts predict that the IRS will be unable to effectively enforce the penalty tax.
-Only time will tell.